-For more than 35 years, our firm has represented injured people in claims against insurance companies and government agencies that want to settle for the least amount of money possible.
+For more than 35 years, our firm has represented injured people in claims against insurance companies and government agencies.
 We bring that expertise to bear for every one of our clients, to ensure they receive the compensation and care they deserve.
 We are committed to the highest standards of quality, integrity, and responsiveness to your needs.
 Your physical and economic recovery is our first priority and we will act on your behalf, no matter the size of your claim or case.

 We are experts in personal injury law.
 With a diverse group of partners, associates, paralegals and support staff, our professionals have the experience and resources necessary to represent you in all aspects of your case.
 We can also connect you with the medical professionals you need – not the ones insurers want you to see.